 If you want a more leisurely day of it, the part between Tarpon Springs and Dunedin is short enough for the average rider, especially since it’s all flat except for one overpass.
 It’s 11 miles, so you could do a round trip from Dunedin, stopping in Palm Harbor one way or the other.

 For the sake of organization, I’m starting at the top of the map, in Tarpon Springs, and then making my way down to the bottom where you’ll find the biggest beer concentration: the downtown St. Pete breweries.
 Consult the map for a rough sense of distances.
-There’s a long stretch there between Clearwater Brewing and the Pesky Pelican where you’ll be pedaling and hydrating, with no Tampa Bay breweries nearby.
+There’s a long stretch there between Clearwater Brewing and the Pesky Pelican where you’ll be pedaling and hydrating, with only one new brewery in between (scroll down for that update).

 Pinellas Trail Breweries – Tarpon Springs